 The Influenza vaccine should be obtained prior to starting nursing courses.
 Students are encourage to obtain vaccination by November 1.
 Failure to not have an influenza vaccine will result in not being allowed to attend clinical.

-If any portion of the Immunization Record left incomplete, your application to the nursing program will be voided.
-The Immunization Record requires your full name, student ID#, and name of health science program.
+If any portion of the Immunization form is left incomplete, your application to the nursing program will be voided.
+The Immunization Record requires your full name and student ID#.
 If you have questions regarding the Immunization Record, please contact the pre-nursing advisor at 308-398-7360.

 It is highly recommended that you retain a copy of your immunization record and submit original to Nursing Department during open enrollment period.